joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-the-file-system/working-with-file-objects-in-air.md

 The File class includes the `isPackage` and `isSymbolicLink` properties for checking if a File object references a package or symbolic link.

-The following code iterates through the user’s desktop directory, listing subdirectories that are _not_ packages:
+The following code iterates through the user's desktop directory, listing subdirectories that are _not_ packages:

     var desktopNodes:Array = File.desktopDirectory.getDirectoryListing();